 The approved building envelope control plan provides the following definition for pop-ups: "POPUP'S - 60% FOOTPRINT OF THE TYPICAL FLOOR PLATE BELOW".
 There are no prescribed setbacks from the edge of the floor below on the approved plans which dictate the configuration and layout of the pop-ups.

-The proposed development introduces a two storey expression to the top of the building to satisfy the popup requirement.
-This provides a distinctive character to the buildings and generates a high level of visual interest.
-The repetitive two storey design also provides a high level of environmental performance for the top two floors by allowing generous natural light and ventilation to move around the floors.
+The proposed development introduces a two storey warehouse saw-tooth expression to the top of the building to satisfy the popup requirement.
+This provides a distinctive character to the buildings which references the historical industrial use within the area and generates a high level of visual interest.
+The repetitive saw-tooth design also provides a high level of environmental performance for the top two floors by allowing generous natural light and ventilation to move around the floors.

-The floor area for the top two floors each do not exceed 60% of the footprint of the typical floor of the building as illustrated in the architectural package.
+The floor area for the top two floors do not exceed 60% of the footprint of the typical floor of the building when considered in the aggregate, as illustrated in the architectural package and in particular the plan titled 'Envelope Comparison Diagrams Pop-Up Analysis'.
 Accordingly, the proposed approach towards the pop-up controls is considered to be generally consistent with the provisions of the Concept Plan whilst achieving a high quality urban form outcome.